rwhitear42/UCS_Director_Open_Automation_From_Scratch/docs/initial_framework/README.md

  2. Create the mandatory folders
  3. Create a ```build.xml``` file
  4. Create a feature file
+ 5. Create a module.properties file
- 5. Copy and link the required Open Automation Java libraries to your project
+ 6. Copy and link the required Open Automation Java libraries to your project
- 6. Create the entry Class for your module
+ 7. Create the entry Class for your module

 **STEP 1** -  Create a new Java Project in Eclipse